Native JMeter Pressure Test

 Execution Node

-Select a pressure target machine that provides performance data during a pressure test.
+Select the target machine that a pressure test will be performed on and provides performance data during testing.

 Click Create.